 You can perform all administrative operations through the API, and most through

-gcloud tool and Cloud Platform Console UI.
+gcloud tool and GCP Console UI.

 Get started with Cloud Pub/Sub in your language of choice at Cloud Pub/Sub Client Libraries.